ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     Task.await pool a + Task.await pool b
 ```

-We can note some differences from the sequential version of fibonacci.
+Note some differences from the sequential version of Fibonacci:

-* `pool` is an additional parameter for the same reasons in `parallel_for`.
+* `pool` —> an additional parameter for the same reasons in `parallel_for`

-* `if n <= 40 then fib n` -> when the input is less than 40, we are running the
+* `if n <= 40 then fib n` -> when the input is less than 40, run the
 sequential `fib` function.
-When the input number is small enough, it is better
+When the input number is small enough, it's better
-off to perform the calculations sequentially.
-We have taken `40` as the
+to perform the calculations sequentially.
+We've taken `40` as the
-threshold here, some experimentation would help you to find a good enough
+threshold (above).
+Some experimentation would help find an acceptible
-threshold, below which the computation can be done sequentially.
+threshold, below which the computation can be performed sequentially.

-* `Task.async` and `Task.await` are used to run the tasks in parallel.
+* `Task.async` and `Task.await` -> used to run the tasks in parallel
-  + **Task.async** executes the task in the pool asynchronously and it returns
+  + **Task.async** executes the task in the pool asynchronously and returns
   a promise, a computation that is not yet complete.
-After the execution runs
+After the execution finished,
-  to completion, its result will be stored in the promise.
+  its result will be stored in the promise.

-  + **Task.await** waits for the promise to complete its execution and once it
+  + **Task.await** waits for the promise to complete its execution.
+Once it's
-  is done, the result of the task is returned.
+  done, the result of the task is returned.
 In case the task raises an
   uncaught exception, `await` also raises the same exception.